ayokariks/ayokariks/README.md

 - 👋 Hi, I’m Ayokunle
 - 👀 I’m interested in Music, Tech and Renewable Energy
-- 🌱 I’m currently learning Machine learning, Tensor Flow, Python, Data Analystics
+- 🌱 I’m currently learning Machine learning, Tensor Flow, Python, Data Analytics
 - 💞️ I’m looking to collaborate on machine learning projects with a focus on Eneergy x Music Applications
 - 📫 How to reach me ayokariks@gmail, twitter _ayokunle